masterdev0218/angular-material-ssr/README.md

 * Run `npm run dev:ssr` to see SSR app on a dev server
 * Run `npm run build:ssr` to build SSR project.
 The browser & server build folders will be stored in the `dist/functions` directory.
 * `cd dist/functions` then run `firebase emulators:start` for Firebase emulator
-* Add `defer` to `dist/functions/browser/index.html` to make loading of styles asynchronous, e.g. `<link rel="stylesheet" href="styles.d6d9df648b6debafe22a.css" defer>`
-* From command prompt cd `/dist/functions' then run `npm run deploy` to deploy app to firebase functions & hosting
+* From `/dist/functions' run `npm run deploy` to deploy app to firebase functions & hosting

 ## :computer: Code Examples